 (1) No forgery.
-Affidavits of forgery may not always be truthful and/or may be subject to various defenses.
+67 Affidavits of forgery may not always be truthful 68 and/or may be subject to various defenses.
 As such, the circumstances involving a claim of forgery should be evaluated, if only to confirm that a forgery has taken place.
 Likewise, any settlement of a claim should include representations regarding the facts, to ensure that a defense (e.g., the "imposter rule" defense, described at Section 2.B.(12)) is not available, that the depositor has not already been compensated for the loss (e.g., by the forger's or maker's bank), that the loss (once discovered) was reported in a timely fashion, that the person is not aware of claims on any other items, and that the settlement will not be deemed an admission of liability by the bank (e.g., with respect to other forged checks yet to be discovered and/or reported).

-- Did the forgery involve a facsimile signature of the payee? - □ Was the payee's name actually forged, or was the check deposited without a signature or with a different name in the space for the payee's endorsement? - Did the payee report the forgery to the police? - Did the payee receive the check?
-If not, the payee may not have any loss and may not be in a position to make a claim for conversion. - □ Has the payee allowed others in the past to endorse its checks?
-Is the suspected forger known to the payee? - □ Is the payee experiencing financial distress? - Does the forged signature resemble the party's actual signature? - Did the customer issue a receipt for the check (as evidence of payment)?
+Did the forgery involve a facsimile signature of the payee?
+Was the payee's name actually forged, or was the check deposited without a signature or with a different name in the space for the payee's endorsement?
+69

+Did the payee receive the check?
+70 If not, the payee may not have any loss and may not be in a position to make a claim for conversion.
+71 under UCC §§ 3147 or 4208 (the warranty is given to the drawee/payor bank, not to the drawer).
+If the payor bank is sued for conversion, it should promptly notify the collecting bank to indemnify it.
+UCC § 3119.

+Has the payee allowed others in the past to endorse its checks?
+Is the e suspected forger known to the payee?

+Did the payee report the forgery to the police?

-&lt;sup>65 Checks "endorsed in blank" by firm's clients were not forged.
+67 Checks "endorsed in blank" by firm's clients were not forged.
 As such, when the bad bookkeeper deposited them to her account, the depositary bank legitimately accepted them for deposit.
 Gerber & Gerber, P.C. v.
 Regions Bank, 596 S.E.2d 174 (Ga.
 Ct.
 App.
 2004).

-&lt;sup>66 Chiofalo v.
+68 Chiofalo v.
 Ridgewood Sav.
 Bank, 816 N.Y.S.2d 324 (2006) (bank liable for chargeback of check based on false affidavit of forgery).
 After final settlement, a voluntary refund by the collecting bank is at its own peril.
 622 West 113th Street Corp. v.
 Chemical Bank N.Y.
 Trust Co., 276 N.Y.S.2d 85 (1966).

-&lt;sup>67 If another person's name was inserted, it may not be a "forgery" for certain purposes, e.g., the comparative fault defense of § 3406.
+If another person's name was inserted, it may not be a "forgery" for certain purposes, e.g., the comparative fault defense of § 3406.
 See John Hancock Fin.
 Serv., Inc. v.
 Old Kent Bank, 346 F.3d 727 (6th Cir.
 2003) (Depository bank could not assert contributory negligence of payee under § 3406 when its name was not "forged").
 If the intended recipient of checks involved in a Ponzi scheme improperly endorsed checks whose deposit he controlled, the improper Indorsement may be irrelevant to the loss.
 See Condor v.
 Union Planters Bank, N.A., 384 F.3d 397 (7th Cir.
 2004).